garyboyle/dotnet-test/README.md

 The `global.json` file determines what .NET SDK should be used.
 This is similar in behaviour to a `.nvmrc` file.
 More information here: https://docs.microsoft.com/en-us/dotnet/core/versions/selection#the-sdk-uses-the-latest-installed-version

+# Docker

+The project can be started as a container.
+The `Dockerfile` is based heavily on the  [Dockerize an ASP.NET Core application](https://docs.docker.com/engine/examples/dotnetcore/) article from Docker docs.

+To create an image run `docker build -t dotnet-test .` To run the image run `docker run -d -p 8080:80 --name myapp dotnet-test`

 ## Useful links
 - [VS Code: Working with C#](https://code.visualstudio.com/docs/languages/csharp)
 - [VS Code: Using .NET Core in Visual Studio Code](https://code.visualstudio.com/docs/languages/dotnet)